 For gerontologists and migrant farm workers, my birthplace and childhood home was ripe with professional opportunity and social reward.
 For a single mother whose son had expensive tastes in European mini bikes, 13-inch action dolls and tailored trousers, Bradenton, Florida, counted only misery and Tropicana orange juice among its cash crops.
 During one particularly hot summer of her discontent, mom decided migration to Palm Beach Country on Florida’s Atlantic coast might better quench her thirst for social enrichment and financial reward.
 While mom set up shop for us 175 miles east in Palm Beach county, I spent the summer of ‘74 with my aunt, uncle, and cousins Tracy and Jennifer in Sarasota.

-At the turn of the 19th century, the Ringling Brothers pitched their big top mere blocks from the old-money neighborhood Aunt Dianne and Uncle Greg called home.
+At the turn of the 19th century, the Ringling Brothers pitched their big top mere blocks from the old-money neighborhood where my Aunt Dianne and Uncle Greg built their custom manse.
 Rich WASPs and retired lion trainers called Sarasota home.
-Art-school nihilists and boozy bettors at the city’s dog track called it “Clown Town.”
-Except for the couple years mom and I lived with a British upholstery worker and her troublesome teenaged daughter, I’d always been a latchkey kid.
+Art-school nihilists and boozy bettors at the city’s dog track called Bradenton’s uppity southern neighbor “Clown Town.”
+Except for the few years mom and I lived with a British upholstery worker and her troublesome teenaged daughter, I’d always been a latchkey kid.
 The freedom was intoxicating, like the Cutty Sark mom quaffed during nightly freelance speed-typing marathons.
-Dysfunctional though we may have seemed, what little mom and I had worked great for both of us; I didn’t need additional gear or guidance.

 Though the part I played in my uncle’s family drama was a short one, my triple role as surrogate son, feral nephew and big brother was both tedious and rewarding.
-Uncle Greg may have been the breadwinner in his patriarchy, but Aunt Dianne ruled her pristine showcase home with cast-iron fists.
-Uncle Greg’s joy for being the father I never had was real, but he made sure the life we shared was his own.
-That meant duck hunting on Terra Ceia Bay, bass fishing on Lake Okeechobee, and church at Palma Sola Presbyterian every Sunday morning.
-While her public demeanor seemed quaint, after a dozen years of free-range parenting from my mom, Aunt Dianne’s regimented approach to housekeeping and child rearing was a shock to my system.
-For a boy who pulled it to Playboy magazines in the bathroom at Circuit Judge Robert Schultz’s beach house on more than one occasion, the whole scene was hard to swallow.
-My cousins Tracy and Jennifer were the loving sisters I never had; Aunt Dianne and Uncle Greg were sometimes the puritanical parents I never wanted.
-I needed the change of scenery more badly than mom did.
+Uncle Greg may have been the breadwinner in his patriarchy, but Aunt Dianne ruled her pristine showcase home with a cast-iron fist.
+Uncle Greg’s joy for being the father I never had was genuine, but he made sure the life we shared was his own.
+That meant duck hunting on Terra Ceia Bay, bass fishing on Lake Okeechobee, and church at Palma Sola Presbyterian every Sunday.
+For a boy who pulled it to Playboy in the bathroom at Circuit Judge Robert Schultz’s beach house on more than one occasion, life with The Scotts was sometimes hard to swallow.
+I was as ready for a change of scenery as Mom was.

 I wasn’t the only person hooked on going places and doing things in the 1970s.
 In those days, country singer C.W.
 McCall wrote a song about cross-country trucking and CB jiving called “Convoy” that became a number-one hit.
 For a time, cars were big, gas was cheap, and Americans were on the move.
 Then, OPEC cooked up an oil shortage in the Middle East that made two-hour waits at the pump a weekly ritual for American drivers.
 American drivers who still clutched keys to muscle cars and 560 cubic-inch Cadillacs in their porcine hands.
 Not surprisingly, this confluence of cultural and geopolitical factors collided with a force so great it catapulted America’s moribund bicycle industry into the stratosphere.